h3h/austinprops.city/_posts/2018-10-08-proposition-a.md

 * Buy land to support additional affordable housing
 * Take out loans to support those activities

-In order to fund these activities, the city is proposing an issuance of **$250 million** in new bonds, noting that city property taxes will be used to fund the interest on those bonds.
+In order to fund these activities, the city is proposing an issuance of <nobr><strong>$250 million</strong></nobr> in new bonds, noting that city property taxes will be used to fund the interest on those bonds.

 ## What does “affordable housing” include in Austin?
 What are we actually funding?